The AAS WorldWide Telescope from Python

-The pywwt package is the official toolkit for accessing the AAS WorldWide Telescope (WWT) from Python.
+The pywwt package is the official toolkit for visualizing astronomical data in Python using AAS WorldWide Telescope (WWT).
 WWT is a free, open-source tool for visually exploring humanity’s scientific understanding of the Universe.
 It includes a sophisticated 4D WebGL rendering engine and a cloud-based web service for sharing and visualizing terabytes of astronomical data.
 WWT is brought to you by the non-profit American Astronomical Society (AAS), the major organization of professional astronomers in North America, and the .NET Foundation.

 With pywwt you can:

 - Visualize and explore astronomical data interactively in the Jupyter and JupyterLab environments through an HTML widget

 - Do the same in standalone applications with a Qt widget